OrphLab/orphmail/README.md

 1. getemails
 def getemails(mail, inbox="inbox", search="ALL"):
-    # Function to retrieve and display emails from a specified mailbox

-    # ... (rest of the function body)

 Connects to the specified mailbox.
 Retrieves email IDs based on the search criteria (default is all emails).
 Iterates through each email ID, fetching and displaying relevant information.